Protests in Egypt demand el-Sissi's ouster | DW | 21.09.2019

 Crackdown on dissent

 Tahrir Square is the site of the 2011 revolution that ousted longtime dictator Hosni Mubarak.
 Footage showed protesters shouting slogans such as "Leave Sissi."
-The Arabic hashtag "Tahrir_Square" was tending worldwide on Twitter.
+The Arabic hashtag "Tahrir_Square" was trending worldwide on Twitter.

 Under el-Sissi, a former general who took power following the 2013 coup, Egyptian authorities have curtailed press freedom and locked up thousands of Islamist and secular activists.